 The members of Plunkett Cooney’s Banking, Bankruptcy & Creditors' Rights Practice Group have represented banks, savings and loan associations, mortgage companies, credit unions, finance companies and servicers for over 25 years.
 Several members of the group have extensive experience as in-house bank counsel prior to joining the firm.

 Clients tell us that they appreciate and value Plunkett Cooney’s ability to appropriately staff their matters with one attorney or a team of professionals, if necessary, to achieve their litigation and business objectives consistently, efficiently and cost effectively.

-Members of Plunkett Cooney’s Banking Bankruptcy & Creditors' Rights Practice Group provide an array of services including the following:
+Our Banking Bankruptcy & Creditors' Rights Practice Group members provide an array of services, including the following:

 Acquisition of New Banking Powers

 Plunkett Cooney assists banks, savings and loan associations, and other financial institutions in the acquisition of new business powers relating to, among other things, securities, insurance and real estate.
 Such ventures require a detailed understanding of both state and federal statutes and regulations.
 Our attorneys are available to prepare the applications required to obtain such powers and to assist financial institutions with the many regulatory compliance questions that arise in their business operations.

 We have assisted in the formation of banks, as well as in mergers and asset purchases.
 From a legal perspective, such services require a coordinated team approach which, given our many areas of specialization, Plunkett Cooney has been able to effectuate for the benefit of our clients.